 There is currently no empirical basis for condemning most sexual practices, as strange or disgusting as people may find them.
 Nor is there any empirical basis for condemning sexual abstinence: in particular, there is at best weak support for the idea of a hunger-like sex drive.
+The one randomized controlled study of sexual frequency found that increasing couples' frequency of sex worsened their mood.
 Clinical trials of sexual behavior would be necessary to begin shedding light on the issue of what sexual habits are most beneficial.

 The word "sex" often refers specifically to coitus (penile–vaginal intercourse), but various other activities are usually also considered sex, such as anal sex, fellatio, cunnilingus, and mutual masturbation.
 Sex is typically between two people, but then there's group sex.
 Typically the participants are of opposite sexes, but sometimes they aren't.
 Often the participants are roughly the same age and consider themselves to be in a passionate and intimate relationship although they aren't related by blood, but sometimes they're of vastly different ages or they don't even know each others' names or they're siblings.
 Usually sex is consensual, but sometimes it isn't: a party who doesn't really want to have sex has somehow been coerced into it.
 And if one of the participants is human, then usually they all are, but sometimes animals are included as well.
 Finally, masturbation is clearly a close relative of sex but is generally considered to be distinct from it for the simple reason that only one party is involved.